Brought to you through generous funding from:

 The Government of Canada’s new Emergency Community Support Fund (ECSF) aims to provide additional and much-needed assistance to charities and non-profit organizations serving vulnerable populations.

 We are proud to be working with CFC and the Government of Canada to deliver funding locally in Mission, BC to ensure that our most vulnerable citizens are safe and healthy.
-Through the ECSF, we will be investing $75,000.00 towards local charities and qualified donees supporting vulnerable populations.
+Through the ECSF Round 2, we will be investing $50,000.00 towards local charities and qualified donees supporting vulnerable populations.

 At CFC, we want to shift power to those who best know the needs of our communities and to empower decision-making at the local level.
 Local community foundations will be making grant decisions based on the needs of their vulnerable populations impacted by COVID-19.